Last Updated January 24, 2024

 Proprietary Database: Waterlily's proprietary database, with approximately 0.5 billion data points, provides an unparalleled depth and breadth of information on individuals.
 This data allows for a diverse understanding across various demographic parameters like age, geography, health conditions, and more.
 The granularity ensures that the insights derived are well-rounded and not skewed towards any specific population subset.

-Model Training & Testing for Use in Planning:
+Model Training & Testing:

 For the models to generate accurate insights, they undergo two primary phases: